 IT HAS been a busy news week across the South Burnett.

-To help catch up on what's been happening, the South Burnett Times has compiled a list of the top five stories that had readers clicking.
+To help catch up on what's been happening, the South Burnett Times has compiled a list of the top 5 stories that have made headlines.